TV Patrol: TV Patrol Regional

 From 1988 to 2020, the regional editions of the newscast that are delivered in other Philippine languages, collectively credited as TV Patrol Regional, were broadcast on all ABS-CBN Regional stations nationwide, with simulcast on the network's four provincial Radyo Patrol AM Radio stations, DYAB TeleRadyo Cebu and selected MOR FM radio stations.

 All regional editions aired in the late afternoon until ABS-CBN ceased free TV and radio operations on May 5, 2020, with selected editions simulcast over The Filipino Channel for overseas viewers.
 Several newscasts were also aired nationwide from August 2016 to January 2018 on the ABS-CBN Regional Channel via Sky Cable, Destiny Cable, and Sky Direct.
 The ABS-CBN Regional YouTube page also includes archived videos of past editions for those who have not watched the program, as well as for overseas viewers.

 On May 8, 2020, the regional editions resumed broadcasts through their respective Facebook pages and the ABS-CBN Regional YouTube channel.
 However, on July 15, ABS-CBN announced that the company would go into retrenchment on August 31 in light of the denial of its bid for a legislative franchise, laying off much of its employees.
 It was further revealed on July 17, during an interview on Failon Ngayon sa TeleRadyo that the regional division of ABS-CBN News would fold after regular business hours on the said retrenchment date.
 Included in the shutdown is the halt of all its regional programs and their respective TV Patrol editions, with their last broadcasts aired on August 28, 2020.

-On October 28, 2025, ABS-CBN Regional announced the revival of TV Patrol Regional on November 2, albeit as a digital-only weekly program focusing on news in the Visayas area and to be delivered on Cebuano language.
-After 2 weeks, the program started airing on Kapamilya Channel and A2Z, before TV Patrol Weekend.
+On October 28, 2025, ABS-CBN Regional announced the revival of TV Patrol Regional on November 2, albeit as a digital-only weekly program focusing on news in the Visayas area and delivered in Cebuano language.
+After 2 weeks, the program started airing on Kapamilya Channel and A2Z, before TV Patrol Weekend, and later premiered on All TV on January 4, 2026.
+The newscast aired its final episode on May 10, 2026, to give way for the new timeslot of TV Patrol Weekend, and the premiere of ASAP XP on May 17.